 - Long battery life

-- Monitors sleep breathing quality
+- Monitors sleep breathing

-- Blood oxygen saturation measurement
+- Pomodoro clock and blood oxygen saturation measurement

 Smartwatch Design and Display